-Fibre Watch stories
+Fibre Watch news stories

 A fourth mobile network?
 Yeah right

 Clear Mobitel explains why it believes New Zealand could sustain another network operator, but its plans seem far-fetched.

 The rugby is over and the election campaign is upon us - whether we like it or not.

 InternetNZ's attempt to put the country's digital future on the political agenda could be overshadowed by the recent chain of disasters, not to mention the RWC.

 Does a planned Chinese-backed trans-Tasman fibre cable really raise security concerns?